neishm/fstd2nc/README.md

   --bounds              Include grid cell boundaries in the output.
   --filter CONDITION    Subset RPN standard file records using the given
                         criteria.
-For example, to convert only 24-hour forecasts you could use --filter ip2==24 --exclude NAME,NAME,...
+For example, to convert only 24-hour forecasts you could use --filter ip2==24.
+String attributes must be put in quotes, e.g. --filter etiket=='ICETHICKNESS'.
+  --exclude NAME,NAME,...
                         Exclude some axes, attributes, or derived variables from the output.
 For instance, excluding